CAAPIM/apim-charts/charts/portal/README.md

 ## 2.3.16 General Updates
 - This new version of the chart supports API Portal 5.3.3
-- Upgrade to 2.3.15 is only supported from 2.3.20 chart version as per the Portal version.
+- Upgrade to 2.3.16 is only supported from 2.3.10 chart version as per the Portal version.
--
+- Updated the Openshift installation procedure through an example.
+Refer examples/portal folder.

 ## 2.3.15 General Updates
 - Adding pod annotations to all the jobs in portal.
 - Upgrade to 2.3.15 is only supported from 2.3.9 chart version as per the Portal version.